lint-staged/lint-staged/README.md

 }
 ```

-Starting from v3.1, lint-staged will stash you remaining changes (not added to the index) and restore them from stash afterwards.
-This allows you to create partial commits with hunks using `git add --patch`.
+~~Starting from v3.1, lint-staged will stash you remaining changes (not added to the index) and restore them from stash afterwards.
+This allows you to create partial commits with hunks using `git add --patch`.~~ This is still not resolved.
+See #62

 ## Working from a sub-directory